 How to Fix: Getting permission denied (public key) on gitlab

-GitLab permission denied public key error resolved by verifying SSH key configuration and adding the correct public key to GitLab.
+GitLab permission denied public key error resolved by verifying SSH keys and configuration.

 📋 Table of Contents